 Our Work In Scotland

 The Leprosy Mission Scotland is the Scottish partner in The Leprosy Mission Global Fellowship’s effort to defeat leprosy and transform lives.
-Everything we do in Scotland falls into one of 3 categories which together help us move towards our ultimate goal.
+Everything we do in Scotland help us move towards our ultimate goal of making leprosy a thing of the past.

 - We work to educate the people of Scotland about what leprosy is, and perhaps more importantly what it isn’t, and how it affects the lives of those infected by it, as well as those around them.

-- We work to inspire people with the amazing work that goes on every day in our partner countries to bring healing & justice to people affected by leprosy.
+- We work to inspire people with the amazing work that goes on every day in our partner countries to spot, treat and stop leprosy.
 The stories of lives that have been transformed, disabilities overcome and injustices defeated demonstrate the powerful impact of the mission’s work.

 - We work to enable Scots to be part of the solution to the problems caused by leprosy.
 Individually or as part of a larger group through church, community group, school or with friends, people from across Scotland can join us to stand in the G.A.P. to uphold people affected by leprosy ensuring that they can receive the care and support that they need.

 Staff and volunteers regularly visit churches and other groups to speak at Sunday services and other meetings or events throughout the week.
-These provide great opportunities to raise the profile of the mission among existing and potential supporters who we hope will choose to stand in the G.A.P. with us to support people affected by leprosy.
+These provide great opportunities to raise the profile of the mission among existing and potential supporters who we hope will choose to stand in the G.A.P. with us to make leprosy a thing of the past.

 A wide variety of fundraising initiatives allow us to provide the financial support needed by our partner projects around the world.
 We are always looking for ways to make our fundraising more effective and to find new ways to generate additional funds.